rmarscher/virtual-module-webpack-plugin/README.md

 It uses private APIs of the CachedInputFileSystem of the `enhanced-resolve` package that Webpack uses as the module resolver.
 Therefore, it is inherently fragile and subject to be broken if the CachedInputFileSystem changes.
-However, the aspects of the CachedInputFileSystem that this plugin depends on hasn't changed since it was authored over three years ago.
+Fortunately, the changes have not been too extensive between webpack 1.x - 4.x and this plugin has been updated to be compatible with all.

 See https://github.com/webpack/enhanced-resolve/blob/master/lib/CachedInputFileSystem.js

-A major item that still needs testing is how this operates with the webpack-dev-server.
-If it causes the CachedInputFileSystem to purge all of its cache without triggering the resolve part of the resolver plugin lifecycle, the virtual file would no longer exist in the cache.
+If another webpack plugin clears the CachedInputFileSystem without triggering the resolve event of the resolver plugin lifecycle, the virtual file will no longer be able to be referenced.
+Based off the issues received in this plugin's history, this does not seem to be an issue.

+## Difference between val-loader

+[val-loader](https://github.com/webpack-contrib/val-loader) is also capable of dynamically generating module code at build time. val-loader is a "loader" and not a "plugin."
+Webpack loaders require a file to exist in webpack's file system cache.
+Webpack loads the cache from the files on disk.
+This virtual-module-webpack-plugin inserts directly into webpack's file system cache.

+val-loader is better if you have a file you want to load at build time that contains all of the logic to dynamically fetch and return the source of that file.
+You also are able to use watch mode in development since there is a physical file to watch.

+virtual-module-webpack-plugin is better if you have a build script that is collecting stats, config or other data that you want to be able to reference in the runtime code without every writing that data to a source file on disk.

 ## Usage